It's always a good idea to educate yourself and seek out financial advice from professionals to help you get ahead financially.

 Bottom line

 You don’t always have to listen to your parents’ financial advice.
-While life experience is a great teacher, in some cases, following obsolete advice could damage your financial fitness.
+While life experience is a great teacher, sometimes, following obsolete advice isn't the best way to reduce your financial stress.

 Times have changed, and while some advice still applies — it’s always a good idea to pay off debts and save for retirement — other ideas no longer make sense in today’s markets.